As you build your website and online presence, make sure your message and brand are consistent with the help of a style guide template.

 Before you can create one, you must understand what a style guide template is.
 A style guide template is a reference you provide your marketers and designers that outlines your color palette, typography, spacing, fonts, imagery and icons.

 A style guide is usually a simple document that you can easily pass on to your design team.
 It highlights the most important components of your brand’s style and brand image.
+Check out these top 6 house style guide examples.

 Why Create a Style Guide?